- 1.How does the Phantom 4 RTK differ from previous Phantom Series products?

 No, the Phantom 4 RTK has specific versions for different countries and/or regions.
 Users can check the version code on the product packaging or through the GS RTK app (go to Aircraft Information -> Firmware).

-- 1.What is difference between the Phantom 4 RTK's camera and the camera on the Phantom 4 Advanced/Pro?
+- 1.What is the difference between the Phantom 4 RTK's camera and the camera on the Phantom 4 Advanced/Pro?

 While the Phantom 4 RTK and Phantom 4 Pro/Advanced share the same 1-inch, 20 megapixel CMOS sensor, the Phantom 4 RTK has improved the capabilities of the camera for mapping through a new lens distortion recording process.
-Each Phantom 4 RTK camera goes through a calibration process that measures the distortions of the lens, and records the corresponding OPEN-CV parameters.
-The camera allows users to output the original images without distortion correction as well as the OPEN-CV distortion parameters in the XMP file for post-processing
+Each Phantom 4 RTK camera goes through a calibration process that measures the distortions of the lens, and records the corresponding undistort parameters.
+The camera allows users to output the original images without distortion correction as well as the undistort parameters in the XMP file for post-processing

 - 2.Can the ND filter of the Phantom 4 Pro be used on the Phantom 4 RTK?